 Important Food Sources of Vitamin B3

-Niacin may be found in meat, turkey, tuna fish, eggs, poultry products, curds, brewer’s yeasts, peanuts, legumes, potatoes, cheese, brown rice, oats, barley, wheat flakes and milk.
+According to the factsheet by National Institutes of Health, niacin can be found in meat, turkey, tuna fish, eggs, poultry products, curds, brewer’s yeasts, peanuts, legumes, potatoes, cheese, brown rice, oats, barley, wheat flakes, and milk.
 Foods like bread and cereals are also rich in niacin.
 Even tryptophan-rich foods like yogurt and eggs can boost niacin levels.
-Foods such as fish, nuts, dried grains, liver, chicken, lean red meat, whole grains, enriched refined grains and dried beans are good sources of vitamin B3.
+Foods such as fish, nuts, dried grains, liver, chicken, lean red meat, whole grains, enriched refined grains, and dried beans are good sources of vitamin B3.

-Vitamin B3 releases energy into the body’s cells, but it is primarily used to lower high cholesterol levels.
+Vitamin B3 releases energy into the body’s cells, but it is primarily used to lower highlevels.
 You may get niacin in supplement stores, but it is always sensible to buy it when specifically instructed by a doctor.

 Health Benefits of Vitamin B3 or Niacin